 Plants That Grow in Clay Soil

-When trying to figure out what kind of plant you want to put in your clay soil, know that it's better to use plants with taproots.
+When trying to figure out what kind of plant you want to put in your clay soil, know that some plants that have taproots may prosper in clay soils while other taprooted plants may not.
 Taproots have straight tapering roots that grow directly downward into the ground.
-Plants that have deep taproots include butterfly milkweed, bluestars and silphiums.
+Plants that have deep taproots that can be successfully grown in clay soil include butterfly milkweed (Asclepias tuberosa, USDA zones 3-9), bluestars (Amsonia spp.) and silphiums (Silphium spp.).
 Bluestars bloom in the spring, silphiums grow tall and butterfly milkweed is a short- to medium-height plant.

-Other plants that work well in clay soil include magenta-flowered blazing star, asters, goldenrods, black-eyed Susans, yellow-flowered coreopsis and ornamental grasses like switchgrass, Indian grass and big bluestem.
-All of these types of plants love full sun, but if you have an area that is filled with clay soil that doesn't get enough sun, you can plant ferns, wild ginger or wood aste.
+Other plants that work well in clay soil include magenta-flowered blazing star (Liatris spp., zones 3-9), asters (Aster spp., zones 3-10, depending on species and cultivar), goldenrods (Solidago spp., zones 2-8), black-eyed Susans (Rudbeckia hirta, zones 3-7), and many types of ornamental grasses.
+All of these types of plants love full sun, but if you have an area that is filled with clay soil that doesn't get enough sun, you can plant shade-loving ferns or wild ginger (Asarum canadense, zones 4-6).

 Best Vegetables for Clay Soil

-You can grow vegetables in clay soil such as lettuce, chard, snap beans, broccoli, Brussels sprouts and cabbage.
-You can also grow mid- and late-season sweet corn, squash and pumpkins.
+You can grow annual vegetables in clay soil such as lettuce (Latuca sativa), chard (Beta vulgaris), snap beans (Phaseolus vulgaris), and Brassica crops (Brassica oleracea), such as broccoli, Brussels sprouts, and cabbage.
+You can also grow mid- and late-season sweet corn (Zea mays), and cucurbit crops (Cucurbita spp.) such as squash and pumpkins.
 Summer squash and pumpkins grow well in a variety of soils, but they grow especially well in clay soil that has compost mixed in.
-If you're feeling adventurous and have the right climate, you can also grow rice in clay soil.
+If you're feeling adventurous and have the right climate, you can also grow rice (Oryza sativa) in clay soil.

 Different Types of Soil